jsteenb2/better_home/README.md

 ## Built With

-* Heroku - Ruby on Rails, utilizing the SendGrid
+* Heroku - Ruby on Rails, utilizing the SendGrid and delayed jobs to run the worker dynos
+* Bootstrap
-*
+* JS
 * Atom - ergaerga

 ## Authors